adithirgis/pollucheck/include.md

 **Why cant trend analysis be used for hourly data?**
 *Hourly data does not have much periodicity to be captured.*

+**What are the time resolutions Trend Analysis can be used?**
+*Daily mean and monthly mean is used to perform Trend Analysis by Mann-Kendall.*

+**What are the time resolutions Periodicity Analysis can be used?**
+*Daily mean data is used to generate the biwavelet.
+We have used the default options in the biwavelet package to generate the plot.*

 **How Q-Q Plot is different from a Scatter Plot?**
 *A Q-Q plot is a scatterplot created by plotting two sets of quantiles against one another.
 If both sets of quantiles came from the same